 The presentation also reviewed water utility revenues and expenses, defined water system repairs and improvements, "budget-based" water rates, and Proposition 218 compliance.

-The study provides a 5-year plan for future water rates.
+The study will provide a 5-year plan for future water rates.

 Additional City Council study sessions will be scheduled prior to making any determinations regarding a possible water rate increase taking effect this year.
 All City Council study sessions are open to the public.

 Below is an initial timeframe outlining key steps in the process, with specific dates to be announced.

 - Study begins: November 2016

 - First City Council study session: January 2017

 - Draft results: 1st Quarter 2017